weismanm12/movies-analysis/README.md

 ---
 ## Extracting and Cleaning Raw Data with Python

 The first step of this project involved extracted the datasets from IMDb, cleaning the data, and structuring the data in a format optimized for storage in a SQL database and analysis.
 Below is an abbrevated version of this process.
-To view the full process along with the Python code, see the [imdb extraction and cleaning file](imdb_extraction_and_cleaning.ipynb).
+To view the full process along with the Python code, see the [imdb etl file](imdb_etl.ipynb).

 ### Raw Data ER Model